quiqupltd/ktsllex/README.md

 To have it run schema migrations at application boot time.

 Add `ktsllex` to your app boot sequence.
-After logger, and before any schema reading apps.
+After `logger`, and before any schema reading apps.

 ```elixir
       extra_applications: [